Yarndale 2018 – my favourite yarny weekend!

 Oh, before I finish this extremely long post, I must show you the treats I’ve brought home with me – some bought, some gifted, thank you very much – I feel very spoilt!

-Clockwise from the top left I have Bendigo Woollen Mills yarn in my favourite colours with a matching mug (featuring a Superb fairy-wren – what a marvellous name for a bird!) brought all the way from Australia by Lenore and Nola; The Second Drawer Down by Verity from Truly Hooked – I do feel an affinity with Verity as we have both self-published sock books around the same time; this time around it’s clear that confidence around pattern writing has grown for both of us, and I wish her lots of success with her book; a project bag from Carol in Australia, specially made to sit flat on a table or knees – genius idea!; a Yarndale project bag (no, you can never have too many projects bags); shortbread and a Scottish phrases tea towel which has amused me enormously and the shortbread is no more than crumbs now; hand-dyed sock yarn mini skeins and some Scottish tablet (a bit like fudge but sweeter and soooo good) from Cookston Crafts and above that a crocheted heart made by Helen, a Harris Tweed DPN holder from The Fabulous Mr G (I never thought I needed one of these until I got one as I use a short circular needle – but for those times when I’m mid-heel on DPNs and don’t want to risk losing stitches when I have to stop knitting, this is as fabulous as the shop it came from!); Milburn 4ply from Eden Cottage Yarns (this is the same yarn I knitted my Beatrice socks from and I wanted some more to make an everyday pair of socks for me 🙂 ); blue Preseli sock yarn from Garthenor and last but not least, a Keep Yarn on Our Streets pin badge from Yarn Etc. If you’ve not heard of the Keep Yarn on Our Streets campaign, you can find out more here.
+Clockwise from the top left I have Bendigo Woollen Mills yarn in my favourite colours with a matching mug (featuring a Superb fairy-wren – what a marvellous name for a bird!) brought all the way from Australia by Lenore and Nola; The Second Drawer Down by Verity from Truly Hooked – I do feel an affinity with Verity as we have both self-published sock books around the same time; this time around it’s clear that confidence around pattern writing has grown for both of us, and I wish her lots of success with her book; a project bag from Carol in Australia, specially made to sit flat on a table or knees – genius idea!; a Yarndale project bag (no, you can never have too many projects bags); shortbread and a Scottish phrases tea towel which has amused me enormously and the shortbread is no more than crumbs now; hand-dyed sock yarn mini skeins and some Scottish tablet (a bit like fudge but sweeter and soooo good) from Cookston Crafts and above that a crocheted heart made by Helen, a Harris Tweed DPN holder from The Fabulous Mr G (I never thought I needed one of these until I got one as I use a short circular needle – but for those times when I’m mid-heel on DPNs and don’t want to risk losing stitches when I have to stop knitting, this is as fabulous as the shop it came from!); Milburn 4ply from Eden Cottage Yarns (this is the same yarn I knitted my Beatrice socks from and I wanted some more to make an everyday pair of socks for me 🙂 ); blue Preseli sock yarn from Garthenor and last but not least, a Keep Yarn on Our Streets pin badge from Yarn Etc.

 If you’re thinking of coming to Yarndale next year (the dates are Saturday 28 September and Sunday 29 September 2019), it’s best to get organised early.
 You may have heard that a cycle race has been organised which clashes with Yarndale and this is quite right, but the Yarndale organisers are going to be meeting with council staff to work out the best way to look after visitors and ensure a smooth journey to the Auction Mart.
 There is still accommodation available in Skipton and the surrounding areas (despite rumours to the contrary) but it’s always wise to plan ahead and not leave any bookings till the last minute.
 You can keep up to date with what’s going on at Yarndale on their Facebook page and through the website.